Placenta Encapsulation with Megan

 To reach the highest standard of food safety, dehydrated placentas reach an internal temperature of 160 degrees.
 I use a food-grade meat thermometer to verify each placenta has reached the proper temperature during the dehydrating process.

 You can rest assured knowing you will receive your own placenta in capsules!
-I only process one placenta at a time to ensure there is no chance of a mix-up, and your placenta is labeled from start to finish.
-I do a full disinfection of surfaces and equipment between each client.
+I only process one placenta at a time to ensure there is absolutely no chance of a mix-up, and your placenta is labeled from start to finish.

 In order to limit the chance of overlap, I take a limited number of clients each month.
 This helps to ensure that each placenta can be processed in a timely manner.
 Placentas can be safety refrigerated for 3-4 days after birth before the encapsulation process begins, so we do have a bit of a cushion if needed.

-I wear a surgical grade face mask, nitrile gloves (never latex), and a protective apron.
+I wear an N-95 face mask, nitrile gloves (never latex), and a protective apron.

 FAQs about Pittsburgh placenta encapsulation